algolia/pwa-ecom-ui-template/README.md

 ### Custom widgets

-These ready-to-use _custom_ widgets are distributed as separate NPM packages (only those with with the 📦 icon for now).
+These ready-to-use _custom_ widgets are distributed as separate NPM packages (only those with with the 📦 icon for now) or present in this repository.

 - 📦 [ColorRefinementList](https://github.com/algolia/react-instantsearch-widget-color-refinement-list)
 - 📦 [SizeRefinementList](https://github.com/algolia/react-instantsearch-widget-size-refinement-list)